-- 1. Please insert the total number of Shares held by you.
+- Please insert the total number of Shares held by you.
 If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act 2001 of Singapore), you should insert that number of Shares.
 If you have Shares registered in your name in the Register of Members, you should insert that number of Shares.
-If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
+If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert that number of Shares, you should insert the aggregate number of Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register of Members.
 If no number is inserted, the instrument appointing a proxy or proxies shall be deemed to relate to all the Shares held by you. - 2.
 A member of the Company who is not a Relevant Intermediary (as defined below) entitled to attend and vote at this AGM is entitled to appoint one or two proxies to attend and vote in his/her stead.
-Where such member appoints two proxies, the proportion of his shareholding which each proxy has been appointed shall be specified in the proxy form.
+Where such member appoints two proxies, the proportion of his/ her shareholding which each proxy has been appointed shall be specified in the proxy form.
 A proxy need not be a member of the Company. - 3.
 A member of the Company who is a Relevant Intermediary may appoint more than two proxies, but each proxy must be appointed to exercise the rights attached to a different share or shares held by such member.
 Where such member appoints more than one proxy, the number and class of shares to which each proxy has been appointed shall be specified in the proxy form. - 4.
-The instrument appointing a proxy must be submitted to the Company in the following manner: - (a) if submitted by post, be lodged at the Company's registered office at 33 Pioneer Road North, Singapore 628474; or - (b) if submitted electronically, be submitted via email to the Company at corporate@unionsteel.com.sg, in either case by no later than 10.00 a.m. on 25 October 2022, being 48 hours before the time appointed for the AGM.
+The instrument appointing a proxy must be submitted to the Company in the following manner: - (a) If submitted by post, be lodged at the Company's registered office at 33 Pioneer Road North, Singapore 628474; or in either case by no later than 10.00 a.m. on 25 October 2023, being 48 hours before the time appointed for the AGM.